alfredcs/mmrag/README.md

-# ⚓️ Multi-modal Assistant With Advanced RAG And Amazon Bedrock Claude 3
+# ⚓️ Multi-modal Assistant With Advanced RAG And Amazon Bedrock

 Retrieval-Augmented Generation (RAG) models have emerged as a promising approach to enhancing the capabilities of language models by incorporating external knowledge from large text corpora.
 However, despite their impressive performance in various natural language processing tasks, RAG models still face several limitations that need to be addressed.